 - (1) Composition of Interview Boards. - (a) Commanding officers shall convene interview boards at places within their jurisdiction.
 Boards shall consist of three officers, except when necessary to interview an applicant at a location geographically remote from a larger Coast Guard facility.
-In such cases, a two-member board is authorized. - (b) The board's senior member shall be a lieutenant commander or above.
-Other members should have the rank of ensign or higher with more than one year of Coast Guard service.
+In such cases, a two-member board may be authorized by CG RC. - (b) The board's senior member shall be a lieutenant commander or above.
+Other members must have the rank of ensign or higher with more than one year of Coast Guard service.
 Interview board members for chief warrant officer applicants shall be lieutenant commanders or higher.
 All members must be equal or senior to the grade for which they are considering the applicant. - (c) Interview boards should be composed with applicant and program in mind.
-Thus, when interviewing for OCS, the board should contain, if practical, an OCS graduate; for a direct commission program, a specialist in the same field; for a reserve commission, at least one reserve officer.
+Thus, when interviewing for OCS, the board should contain, if practical, an OCS graduate; for an IDPL commission, will contain at least one reserve officer; for a direct commission program, will contain a specialist in the same field.
+A board considering an applicant for the Direct Commission Lawyer program must contain at least one Coast Guard attorney.
 A board interviewing female or minority applicants should contain, if practical, a female or respective minority member.
-A board considering licensed officers in the Merchant Marine or Maritime Academy graduates should include, if practical, one officer with merchant marine safety experience. - (d) When practical, two board members should be regular Coast Guard officers.
-When a two-member board is authorized one must be a regular officer. - (e) Since an unbiased, independent contribution is essential, officers in direct personal or professional contact with the applicant may not be members of that individual's interview board.
+A board considering licensed officers in the Merchant Marine or Maritime Academy graduates should include, if practical, one officer who is a Maritime Academy Graduate or one with merchant marine safety experience. - (d) At least one board member must be an active duty Coast Guard officer. - (e) Since an unbiased, independent contribution is essential, officers in direct personal or professional contact with the applicant may not be members of that individual's interview board.
 Coast Guard members' immediate supervisors and commanding officers may not be board members because they provide input through the commanding officer's endorsement. - (2) Interview Board Report.
-The interview board completes an Officer Programs Applicant Assessment, Form CG-5527, for each applicant.
+The interview board completes an Officer Programs Applicant Assessment, for each applicant.
 Board members should prepare this form jointly, with all board members reaching a consensus.
 Do not show applicants the completed forms from the interview.
-Submit these sheets with the cover sheet, signed by the senior board member, to the recruiter or educational services officer and provide this information: - (a) The name of the program, - (b) The applicant's name, - (c) The names and duty stations of the interview board members, and
+Submit these sheets with the cover sheet, signed by the senior board member, to the recruiter or educational services officer and provide this information: - (a) The name of the program, - (b) The applicant's name,